 The Dutch Colonial style can be traced back to the 1600s when Dutch colonists set foot in what is New York and New Jersey today.
 As with other styles in North America, the brick and stone homes of the Dutch soon gave way to wood and clapboards and as families grew bigger, lean-to additions were seen around.

 The Dutch door can be recognized by its horizontal division, which allows for the top half to be opened by the bottom half remains closed.
 This was first designed with the purpose of keeping animals outside the house on farms and barns while still letting in the light.
 While this door was popular in the 17th century, the Dutch colonists brought it with them to the new world and it became a defining point of the Dutch Colonial style.

 German Colonial style

-The German Colonial style was brought to American by the settlers from northern Europe.
+The German type of Colonial home was brought to American by the settlers from northern Europe.
 This style is unique because it uses half-timber and braced timbers filled with masonry to hold up the house.
 Like other homes from the Colonial style, it was rectangular but more often than not, it was asymmetrical.
-It was built so that the entrance always lead to a kitchen and then a backdoor, while the rest of the house had a hall, a parlor and bed-chambers.
+It was built so that the entrance always lead to a kitchen and then a backdoor, while the rest of the house had a hall, a parlor, and bed-chambers.